yokawasa/yokawasa.github.io/content/posts/2026-08-28-postman-cli-completion.md

 - postman
 - cli
 - completion
-title: Tab completion for the Postman CLI
+title: An unofficial tab completion for the Postman CLI
 ---

+> **Disclaimer:** postman-cli-completion is a personal, unofficial open-source project I built on my own time.
+It is not a Postman product, and it is not affiliated with, endorsed by, or supported by Postman.
+If something breaks, please open an issue on the GitHub repo — not with Postman support.

 ## The small friction of not being able to hit `postman <TAB>`